World leaders had a lot to discuss and agree to act on at the recent international COP26 conference on climate change.

 The impact on energy use and our climate will partly depend on the energy efficiency of data centres and their IT equipment.

-Data centres account for around 1% of global electricity demand.
+Data centres account for around 1% of global electricity demand, according to the International Energy Agency.
 Fortunately, data centres have been able to offset much of the surge in demand for their services by improving the energy efficiency of their servers, infrastructure and through vast hyperscale data centres.

-However, this is no time for complacency.
-Vertiv and its customers are committed to improving energy efficiency through new technologies and agreeing to industry standards.
+Vertiv is working to address the world’s significant demand for data and critical digital infrastructure that supports it, and, at the same time, mitigate the environmental impacts from such infrastructure.
 Energy efficiency can seem like a dry and even distant concept, so let’s recap what it means in plain language.
 In mathematical terms, it is the level of performance that uses the least amount of input energy to achieve the highest amount of output energy.

 Of course, energy is present in various forms.
 It is sometimes difficult to establish the correct efficiency levels for a complex piece of equipment.
 So, let’s consider an everyday piece of equipment such as the refrigerator, which has an electrical input and a cooling output while producing heat as a waste product.
 If that refrigerator is within a normal domestic environment, then the heat output is helping heat the room that it’s in.
 Is that waste?
 During a UK summer, yes, but in the winter, no.